Bild von Gerd Altmann auf Pixabay

 Copyright infringement on YouTube?
 Why a warning is absolutely necessary before a preliminary injunction and what you should bear in mind.

-If you, as the rights holder, want to take action against a third party for copyright infringement on YouTube, it is not enough to simply use the YouTube complaint procedure (strike and counter-notification).
+If you as the rights holder want to take action against a third party for a YouTube copyright infringement, it is not enough to simply use the YouTube complaint procedure (strike and counter-notification).
 Even if YouTube blocks the content after a complaint and the YouTuber responds with a counter-notification, a prior warning is mandatory before you can obtain an injunction.

 YouTube complaint procedure does not replace a warning letter